FRCBS/iron_levels_of_blood_donors/src/index.md

 </tr>
 </tbody>
 </table>
-Results show that an increase in 1 point of BMI age results in a 6.6 % decrease in your odds by of feeling in very good pr excellent compared to satisfactory or good.
-An increase in one scale point in exercise frequency results in an increase of 44.1% of your odds of felling in excellent health compared to very good, good or satisfactory health.
+-   An increase in 1 point of BMI age results in a 6.6 % decrease in your odds by of feeling in very good pr excellent compared to satisfactory or good.

+-   An increase in one scale point in exercise frequency results in an increase of 44.1% of your odds of felling in excellent health compared to very good, good or satisfactory health.

-Once BMI, age, CRP, donation activity, smoking and physical activity are controlled for, there is a 5.8% increase in the odds of rating your health as good, very good or excellent compared to satisfactory for each 2-fold increase in Ferritin levels.
+-   Once BMI, age, CRP, donation activity, smoking and physical activity are controlled for, there is a 5.8% increase in the odds of rating your health as good, very good or excellent compared to satisfactory for each 2-fold increase in Ferritin levels.
 This increase is not statistically significant.

 ##### Bootstrapped CIs